f5devcentral/f5-velos-training/docs/velos_security.rst

 Proxy Server via webUI for Licensing and Qkview Uploads to iHealth
 ----------------------------------------------------------------

-To add a proxy server for iHealth uploads via the webUI, go to the **Diagnostics -> iHealth Configuration** page.
+To add a proxy server for iHealth uploads via the webUI, go to the **System Settings -> System Security -> iHealth Configuration** page.

 .. image:: images/velos_security/imageproxy1.png
   :align: center
   :scale: 90%

 To add a proxy server for license activation via the webUI, go to the **System Settings -> Licensing** page.
+When you attempt to activate or reactivate the license via the automatic method, you will be prompted for Proxy configuration.

 .. image:: images/velos_security/proxy-licensing.png
   :align: center